awallace689/Hairbnb/README.md

 ## How to Run

-1. Download the app.apk file in the main directory.
+1. Download the app.apk file in the build/app/outputs/apk directory.
 2. Install app.apk on an android device.
 3. Open app.apk on the android device.